ChenJuntao1/ChenJuntao1.github.io/_pages/about.md

 My name is Juntao Chen, a senior undergraduate student in Chongqing University of Arts and Sciences-University of North Carolina Wilmington (CQWU-UNCW Joint bachelor’s degree Program) [School of Mathematics and Big Data](https://mathinternational.cqwu.edu.cn/).I am studying for my fourth year.
 I have a strong motivation to apply for a doctoral degree in statistics.

+I am pursuing a major in Mathematics and Applied Mathematics.
+Over the past three years, I have diligently cultivated a robust understanding of mathematics, statistics, and computer science.
+Alongside this academic journey, a profound fascination with the realm of statistics has taken root within me.
+This interest has been nurtured through active participation in diverse course projects and research pursuits, ultimately cementing my dedication to the field of statistics.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.